CobbleSword/BurritoSpigot/BurritoSpigot-Server/README.md

 Compilation
 -----------
-To compile BurritoSpigot, you will need JDK 8 or higher, maven, an internet connection, and bash (Git Bash on windows).
+To compile BurritoSpigot, you will need JDK 8 or higher, maven, an internet connection, and bash (Git Bash on Windows).

 Clone this repo and run `./burrito jar` from *bash* in the server folder.
 The output file will be in target/BurritoSpigot.jar.